rafaelsampaio/cicd-demo/README-azure.md

 git push -u demo main
 ```

-Deploy your Application manifest to ArgoCD:
+Deploy your Application manifest to Argo CD:

 ```bash
 kubectl apply -n argocd -f https://raw.githubusercontent.com/$GITHUB_ACCOUNT/cicd-demo/main/argo/application.yaml
 ```

-Wait a few minutes for the first deployment, then check your Application in Argo.
+Open Argo CD dashboard and check if your application was imported.
+Wait a few minutes for the first deployment.
+Take a time to explore Argo, your applications, the icons and what they represent.
 Deploy the dashboards to Kibana and take note of your instance URL at the end.

 ```bash
 KIBANA_HOST=`kubectl get svc -n $PREFIX elk-kibana-svc -o jsonpath="{.status.loadBalancer.ingress[0].ip}"`